Don’t Let Health Costs Wreck Your Retirement Plan

 “Benefits are complicated and expensive,” Seeber says.
 “If they were in a position, some higher level executives wish they could have negotiated severance and retirement packages that provided more lifetime and spousal benefits.”

 With a holistic approach to retirement planning, you should consider more than how much you need to save.
-In addition to your retirement savings, pensions and other assets, include the following as part of your retirement plan:
+In addition to your assets, pensions and retirement savings, include the following in your retirement plan:

-- The cost to replace employee benefits, including costs of medical expenses like prescription drugs, eyeglasses, hearing aids and mobility aids including wheelchairs, walkers and canes
+- The cost to replace employee benefits, including costs of medical expenses like eyeglasses, hearing aids and mobility aids including canes, walkers and wheelchairs.

 It’s important for baby boomers to ensure their retirement plans have taken these considerations into account, but Smith also suggests that baby boomers have early conversations with their own parents.

-“Get a sense of your parents costs.
+“Get a sense of your parents’ costs.
 People don’t ask their parents what they are paying.
-Find out what plans they are covered under, their providers, insurance details, budget, prescription costs, their doctor, how much they pay and when they have to pay,” he advises.
+Find out their budget, doctor, insurance details, prescription costs, providers, how much they pay and when they have to pay and what plans they are covered under,” he advises.
 Although these can be difficult conversations to have, it’s better to collect this information now, when everyone is healthy, rather than during a time of crisis.

 Have you calculated health costs in your retirement plan?
 Share your stories and the tips that you may have for us, in the comments below.